Akbar Gbajabiamila: Oakland Raiders

 Gbajabiamila went undrafted in the 2003 NFL draft and later signed with the Oakland Raiders as a free agent.
 He made the team out of training camp and played in 13 of the team's 16 regular season games.
 He recorded seven tackles (four solos) on the season, with his first and only sack of the season coming against Daunte Culpepper, then with the Minnesota Vikings.

 In 2004, Gbajabiamila split time between defensive end and linebacker, occasionally filling in for players such as Travian Smith and Tyler Brayton.
 He appeared in 14 games for the Raiders during the regular season and was inactive for two games.
 He accumulated a career-high 14 tackles (11 solo) and added a sack on the year.
 That sack came against Brad Johnson and the Tampa Bay Buccaneers, while he recorded a season-high three tackles in games against the Denver Broncos and Jacksonville Jaguars.
 Gbajabiamila also recovered a blocked punt against the Carolina Panthers which led to a Raiders touchdown.

 Battling injuries during the 2005 training camp, Gbajabiamila was released by the Raiders on September 3.
 He had a workout with the Green Bay Packers two days later, but he was not signed and spent the season out of football.

 San Diego Chargers

 Gbajabiamila returned to the NFL in 2006 after being signed by the San Diego Chargers on January 12.
-The fit was a good one for him, who as a slightly undersized yet quick defensive end was a perfect fit for the 3-4 defense employed by then-defensive coordinator Wade Phillips and the Chargers.
+His skills and size was a fit for the 3-4 defense employed by then-defensive coordinator Wade Phillips and the Chargers.